 HOW TO REGISTER

-- The President/Primary Leader or Treasurer/Financial Officer must complete an Online Registration Orientation before submitting an application.
+1) The President/Primary Leader or Treasurer/Financial Officer must complete an Online Registration Orientation before submitting an application.
 Orientations are offered online or in person.
-If you would like an in person orientation please contact CSI and we will schedule an orientation for you.
-Starting May 1st, the registration process begins for the following academic year.
+Begin Orientation

-- After completion of the orientation, please register (if you are a new group) or renew your organization via OrgSync.
+2) After completion of the orientation, please register your organization via OrgSync.

 - To obtain or update a campus financial account (Agency Account), complete Part III (Agency Account Request Form) with the Registration Application and an annual fee of $35.

 - Your group will be assigned a CSI mailbox in 438 MU.
 (Mail to Law School, Med School, Vet Med School and Graduate School of Management groups will be sent directly to the Student Services Office in their school.)

 - You will be notified the status of your submission via email and OrgSync.

 NOTE: Check with CSI for any holds placed on your group.
 Applications will not be considered until all holds are cleared.
 There is a $25.00 CSI fee to release any hold placed on organizations.

 Policies and guidelines governing these privileges are included on pages here.